 - Pending invoices should be placed on hold or canceled

-- Retain documentation of review
+- Retain documentation of invoice review

-- Subaward risk review is conducted when IU issues a new subaward or subaward amendment with additional funding.
+- Subaward risk review is conducted when Indiana University issues a new subaward or subaward amendment with additional funding.
 The contract officer will review the most recently completed subrecipient risk assessment.
 If the risk assessment is within the last 12 months, the contract officer will use that risk assessment when drafting the agreement.
 If the most recently completed risk assessment is more than 12 months old, the contract officer will hold the agreement until a new subrecipient risk assessment has been completed.

 Grants, Finance and Operations: